 This website about New Hampshire DWI Laws and other related motor vehicle laws is curated by Salem, New HampshireDWI-DUI defense Attorney Mark Stevens, Contact Attorney Mark Stevens at 1-603-893-0074 for a free New Hampshire DWI case consultation immediately.

 Thank you for visiting this website about New Hampshire DWI laws, New Hampshire DWI penalties and other New Hampshire motor vehicle laws and criminal laws.
 Please check back frequently to stay up to date on New Hampshire DWI laws.
-Major changes became effective on January 1, 2013 that you should be aware of if you have been charged with a DWI or Aggravated DWI in New Hampshire.
+Major legal changes to New Hampshire's DWI laws became effective on January 1, 2013 that you should be aware of if you have been charged with a DWI, Aggravated DWI or boating while intoxicated in New Hampshire.
 We also post updates on New Hampshire's underage intoxication laws, possession of controlled drugs laws (including possession of marijuana laws), habitual offender laws, and other New Hampshire motor vehicle laws and regulations regularly here.

 We now have a page for "Possession of Drugs", New Hampshire's tough law on possession of drugs in a motor vehicle: RSA 265-A:43.
 Please note that this is a major motor vehicle offense under New Hampshire's "Habitual Offender" law, RSA 259:39, I. A charge for possession of drugs in a motor vehicle code brings extra harsh penalties for even trivial amounts of marijuana found in the driver's car or truck, including a revocation of their driver's license from 60 days up to two years.
 You also find a page here for "Conduct After an Accident", which is found in the New Hampshire Motor Vehicle Code at RSA 264:25.
 This charge is called "leaving the scene of an accident", "leaving the scene after causing property damage", or "leaving the scene of an accident after causing bodily injury" in most other states.
 It too carries severe penalties, even if no one was hurt.

-We also have a "speeding" page with New Hampshire's speeding laws, a "minor in possession" page addressing New Hampshire's underage drinking laws (including "unlawful intoxication by a minor"), an "Operating After Suspension or Revocation" page, and a "Public Way" page that defines that element of a DWI offense.
+We also have a "minor in possession" page addressing New Hampshire's underage drinking laws (including "unlawful intoxication by a minor"), an "Operating After Suspension or Revocation" page, and a "Public Way" page that defines that element of a DWI offense.

 Thank you for visiting our website.
 We are making an effort to present you with as much information about New Hampshire DWI laws as possible.
 Thank you again for visiting today!